Loader gif

 Married filing jointly

 One advantage of filing jointly includes only having to complete one tax return.
 It’s also likely that you will end up with a smaller tax liability than if you filed separately.
 On the other hand, if your spouse isn’t responsible for their finances, you are held liable for paying the IRS.
+If you’re unsure if married filing jointly is right for you, check out I’m Married, What Filing Status Should I Choose?.

 Married filing separately

 Since filing jointly with your spouse usually brings less tax liability, what are the advantages of filing separately?
 Often the most significant reason married couples choose to file separately is that one of the spouses has a large amount of out-of-pocket medical expenses.
-Since the IRS only allows you to deduct the amount that exceeds 7.5 percent of your adjusted gross income, it can be next to impossible to claim the majority of those costs if you and your spouse have a high combined income.
+Since the IRS only allows you to deduct the amount that exceeds 7.5% of your adjusted gross income, it can be next to impossible to claim the majority of those costs if you and your spouse have a high combined income.

 Married couples may also choose to file separately if one of the spouses does not trust how their partner handled their finances during the year.
 Filing separately can be a way to avoid being on the hook to pay the other spouse’s tax liability.
 Also, if a couple is divorcing, they may choose to keep their tax returns separate.
 Although, if their divorce is not finalized by Dec.
 31, they can still file a joint return if they choose.

-It’s important to note that being married but filing separately is not the same as filing Single.
+It’s important to note that being married but filing separately is not the same as filing single.
 Each status has an entirely different tax bracket.
 Married couples who file separately typically pay more in taxes than married couples who file jointly.
 That is because separate filers cannot claim several of the tax deductions and credits available to those who file jointly.

 Qualified widow or widower

 The qualifying widow or widower status is unique in that you are only eligible for it for a set period.
-Although your personal situation might not change, the IRS only allows you to file as a widow for a couple of years.
+Although your personal situation might not change, the IRS only allows you to file as a widow or widower for a couple of years.

-For instance, if your spouse passed away last year, you could file your taxes as married, filing jointly for that tax year.
+For instance, if your spouse passed away last year, you could file your taxes as married filing jointly for that tax year.
 In the two years following, you qualify to file as a widow or widower as long as you have a dependent living at home.
 This status exists for newly widowed individuals who are easing back into becoming single.
-By electing the widower filing status, you can still file as if you were married, which likely will keep your taxes lower than if you filed Single.
+By electing the widower filing status, you can still file as if you were married, which likely will keep your taxes lower than if you filed single.

-Make tax filing easy
+TaxAct makes tax filing easy

 All TaxAct offers, products and services are subject to applicable terms and conditions.